-- 1 Have the CO tester send the NREM (3-in-7) inband loopup code for 5 seconds.
-The Status LED on the front panel should be green and the loopback mode should also be identified on the Monitor screen. - 2 Have the CO tester transmit a DS1 test signal towards the H2TU-C and verify that the signal returned (looped) to the test set is error-free. - 3 If step 2 fails, have the CO tester transmit the (3-in-5) inband loopdown code. - 4 Have the CO tester send the NLOC (4-in-7) inband loopup for 5 seconds.
+- 1 Have the CO tester send the NREM (3-in-7) in-band loopup code for 5 seconds.
+The Status LED on the front panel should be green and the loopback mode should also be identified on the Monitor screen. - Have the CO tester transmit a DS1 test signal towards the H2TU-C and verify that the signal returned (looped) to the test set is error-free. - 3 If step 2 fails, have the CO tester transmit the (3-in-5) in-band loopdown code. - 4 Have the CO tester send the NLOC (4-in-7) in-band loopup for 5 seconds.
 The LBK LED on the front panel should be a steady yellow, and the loopback mode should also be identified on the Monitor screen. - 5 Repeat Step 2.
 If the test passes, the problem is in the downstream direction.
 If it fails, the problem is in the upstream direction.

-^{} Set the NLBP option to AIS to send AIS (indicated by an all ones pattern) for any network loopback.
+- Set the NLBP option to AIS to send AIS (indicated by an all ones pattern) for any network loopback.

+- † A3LB and A4LB loopback codes.

+- ‡ A2LB loopback codes.

+- ▲ GNLB loopback codes.

-Figure 30.
+Figure 29.
 Loopback Modes